-Domestic appliances are basically divided into two groups: controllable and noncontrollable.
-The analysis of controllable appliances, which can be classified as thermostatically controlled and deferrable loads, is more important to support both energysaving and demand-side management applications.

-In this article, two thermostatically controlled loads-refrigerator (FR) and heater (HE)-and seven deferrable loads-MW, KT, coffee maker (CM), DW, TD, WM, and TO-are taken into consideration for real-time identification.
-In addition, appliances such as WMs, DWs, and TDs (around 1.8 kW) as well as HEs, MWs, KTs (around 1 kW) have similar power consumptions or peak points.
-Thus, it will be possible to observe the effect of the presence of appliances in the same range on NILM analysis.
-Signatures of the target appliances are shown in Figure 7.
+Domestic appliances are basically divided into two groups controllable and non-controllable.
+Analysis of controllable appliances, which can be classified as thermostatically controlled and deferrable loads, is more important to support both energy-saving and demand-side management applications.
+In this paper, two thermostatically controlled loads, which are fridge (FR) and heater (HE), and seven deferrable loads, which are microwave (MW), kettle (KT), coffeemaker (CM), dishwasher (DW), tumble dryer (TD), washing machine (WM) and toaster (TO), are taken into consideration for real-time identification.
+Besides, appliances such as WM, DW, TD (around 1.8kW), and HE, MW, KT (around 1kW) have similar power consumptions or peak points.
+Thus, it will make possible to observe the effect of the presence of appliances in the same range on NILM analysis.
+Signatures of the target appliances are shown in Fig. 7.